Mitchell Lewis (footballer): AFL career

 Lewis was drafted by Hawthorn with their second selection and seventy-sixth overall in the 2016 AFL draft.

 Played 13 games for Box Hill in the VFL in 2017 before he required a shoulder reconstruction.
 He continued to develop in 2018 averaging 3 goals a game for Box Hill.
-Lewis became a target up forward, he booted 38 goals in the VFL last season and proved himself as a versatile big man as a marking forward or going into the ruck.
+Lewis became a target up forward, kicking 38 goals in the VFL in the 2018 season and proved himself as a versatile big man as a marking forward or going into the ruck.

 He got promoted for the round nine match against Brisbane at The Gabba.

 In 2019 with the demise of Jarryd Roughead as the dominant forward, Lewis managed to string a few games together before returning to Box Hill with instruction to work on certain areas of his game.
 Five weeks later a more aggressive Lewis started to announce himself as a presence in the forward line and started to take contested marks and kick multiple goals on several occasions.
 He received an AFL Rising Star nomination later in the year.
 A shoulder injury ended his season prematurely.

 Lewis changed his guernsey number to 2 before the 2020 season.

-On Round 2 2022, Lewis kicked a career-best haul of 5 goals.
+In round 2, 2022, Lewis kicked a career-best haul of 5 goals.

+Lewis had a delayed start to the 2023 season after suffering a partially torn ACL during the pre-season.

+In round 17 of the 2024 Season, in a game against the Geelong Cats, Lewis suffered another torn ACL and is expected to return to playing in mid 2025.